 Photo: Standard Campaign report with Invalid clicks columns added.
 This is a quick way to see the intensity of invalid clicks Google is able to detect and possibly apply for a Google Ads refund.

-Keep in mind though, there are some other factors that might affect your ad performance, such as:
+Keep in mind though, that some other factors might affect your ad performance, such as:

 • Ad quality or relevance